WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/Debian_Ubuntu/index.md

 2. The next step is to add the Meadow dependencies with the dotnet CLI command `dotnet add package`.
     From nuget the dependencies [Meadow](https://www.nuget.org/packages/Meadow/) and [Meadow.Foundation](https://www.nuget.org/packages/Meadow.Foundation/) need to be added.
 The site provieds the commands that need to be executed to add the dependencies.
-    After adding both dependencies the `HelloMeadow.csproj` should look like this (note that the version might be diffrent depending on the latest version available):
+    After adding both dependencies the `HelloMeadow.csproj` should look like this:
-    ```csharp
+    ```xml
     <Project Sdk="Microsoft.NET.Sdk">

         <PropertyGroup>